OerdBej/showcase/README.md

 # Portfolio Showcase

 Welcome to my portfolio showcase repository!
 Here, you will find a collection of some of my projects that demonstrate my skills and experience.
-This portfolio project is built using Tailwind CSS and React, providing a dynamic and responsive website experience.
+This portfolio project is built using **Tailwind CSS** and **React**, providing a dynamic and responsive website experience.

 ## Features